jkzorz/jkzorz.github.io/_posts/2020-05-17-Error-bars.md

 ```

-In order to include error bars with *ggplot2* plots, you need to add the layer *geom_errorbar* and specify the ymin and ymax in your aesthethics, either for the plot, or within geom_errorbar.
-Here ymax and ymin refer to the top and bottom of the error bars, and in order to calculate this value, you need add and subtract your standard deviation from your average.
+In order to include error bars with *ggplot2* plots, you need to add the layer *geom_errorbar* and specify the ymin and ymax in your aesthethics, either for the plot, or within *geom_errorbar*.
+Here ymax and ymin refer to the top and bottom of the error bars, and in order to calculate these values, you need to add and subtract your standard deviation from your average.

 ```
 ### Example from the previous code: